Abdullah-Al-Ovi/pageturner-library-client/README.md

   * When a book becomes unavailable(quantity=)0,the **Borrow** button for it will be disabled.
   * When a book is borrowed the quantity gets decreased by 1.
   * When a book is returned the quantity gets increased by 1.
+  * User token will be valid till 1 hour after signing in.After the time period if user goes to *All Books** page.he/she be automatically signed out and redirected to sign in page.